-Factors that may exacerbate or initially cause low back pain include increased levels of stress, repetitive motions, dietary factors, a sedentary lifestyle, lifting, genetic factors, poor posture, age, and high-impact activities. can cause or exacerbate low back pain include stress level, diet, repetitive movements, poor posture, sedentary lifestyle, poor lifting habits, genetics, high impact work/hobbies, and age.
+Factors that may exacerbate or initially cause lower back pain include increased stress levels, repetitive motions, dietary factors, a sedentary lifestyle, lifting, genetic factors, poor posture, age, and high-impact activities.

-The most frequent physiological causes of low back pain include:
+The most frequent physiological lower back pain causes include:

 - Compression of the nerves